8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Is dental crown treatment painful?

 No. The process should not be painful or cause painful after-effects.
-Your mouth will be numbed before the procedure.
-You will also be monitored during treatment, so we can adjust to any discomfort you feel.
+We’ll numb your mouth before the procedure.
+Our team will also monitor you during treatment, so we can adjust to any discomfort you feel.

-Is my tooth going to be more sensitive after getting a dental crown?
+Will my tooth feel more sensitive after I get a dental crown?

 How much tooth is required for a crown?

 You will need 2 millimeters of your natural tooth for a dental crown.
-If you have a worn tooth, you are likely a candidate for a dental crown.
+Dr. Becker will examine your mouth to see if you are a good candidate for a crown.
+Many patients who have worn teeth can get crowns.

 Do I need a root canal before a crown?

 If tooth decay has reached your dental pulp, you will only need a root canal before a crown.
-However, you can also get a dental crown if you have a damaged or worn tooth and require protection.
-We often recommend a crown following root canal treatment to protect a weakened tooth.
+But you can also get a dental crown if you have a damaged or worn tooth and need protection.
+We will often recommend a crown after root canal treatment to protect a weakened tooth.

 Can you whiten a dental crown?

 No, you can’t whiten a dental crown with regular whitening treatments.
 Whitening products are designed to work on natural tooth enamel.
 Crowns are made from materials like ceramic, which don’t respond to bleaching.
-If your dental crown no longer matches the color of your natural teeth, you might need to replace the crown.
+We can help you replace your crown if it doesn’t match the color of your natural teeth.

 Do crowns feel different from natural teeth?

 Crowns are designed to look and feel like natural teeth, but they may feel a little different at first.
-When a crown is placed, it should fit comfortably in your mouth and allow you to bite and chew like normal.
-However, some people notice a slight difference in the way a crowned tooth feels compared to their natural teeth, especially if you have a new crown.
+You may notice a slight difference in the way a crowned tooth feels.
+Once you’re used to your crown, it should fit comfortably in your mouth and help you to bite and chew.

-If the crown feels uneven or uncomfortable, it might need to be adjusted by your dentist.
+Let us know if the crown feels uneven or uncomfortable so we can adjust its fit.
 We will work to make sure the crown fits well and feels natural so you can enjoy a comfortable bite and smile.

 Schedule a Dental Exam and Consultation